Latseen Leadership Academy

-Thru the Cultural Lens: Teacher Orientations for Juneau School District, Fall 2017
+Thru the Cultural Lens: Teacher Orientations for Juneau School District, 2018

 (Register) (Flyer) It is critical that Native cultures be incorporated into public schools and that teachers have a general understanding of the cultures.
 Studies have shown that Native students do better academically when they are exposed to their culture in class.
 To that end, Sealaska Heritage sponsors cultural orientations for teachers in public schools and at the University of Alaska through a memorandum of agreement.
 Participants learn Native history, Native world view, and even about Northwest Coast art.

-Sealaska Heritage will sponsor its 2017 cultural orientation program for teachers and educators in Juneau.
+Sealaska Heritage will sponsor its 2018 cultural orientation program for teachers and educators in Juneau.
 The program pays a stipend to participants who complete all of the requirements.
 Participants also have the option to earn 3 PEC credits through the University of Alaska Southeast.
 The program will offer 50 hours of cultural orientation for 20 participants through seminars and work sessions from January-May 2018.
 Attendees also will be required to participate in SHI’s Culturally Responsive Education Conference in August.
 SHI is seeking additional funds to expand the program to other Southeast Alaska communities.
 Participants will be required to attend the following events in Juneau: